Skip to content

 Construction

-Recommended fins
+Recommended Fins

-The boards were tested with fins from Future Fly, Z-Fins, Carpenter, Select and Kashy.
+The boards were tested with Fins from Future Fly, Z-Fins, Carpenter, Select, and Kashy.

 The base fin is the Future Fly x Wind Lounge SHPRITZ fin.